We will start with these 9 facts on vitamin c serum and how to make your own serum.

 Magnesium Ascorbyl Phosphate (MAP)will be transformed by the skin enzymes into Ascorbic Acid (vitamin C actives), an anti-oxidant and a cofactor for an enzyme crucial in the synthesis of collagen (prolyl hydrolase).
 As an anti-oxidant agent, vitamin C scavenges and destroys reactive oxidizing agents and other free radicals.
 Because of this ability, it provides important protection against damage induced by UV radiation (and the DNA mutations and cancer that may result from it).

-Vitamin C also improves skin elasticity, decreases wrinkles by stimulating collagen synthesis, reduces redness, promotes wound healing and suppresses cutaneous pigmentation.
+Vitamin c serum also improves skin elasticity, decreases wrinkles by stimulating collagen synthesis, reduces redness, promotes wound healing and suppresses cutaneous pigmentation.
 Because body control mechanisms limit the amount of ingested vitamin C available to skin, topical anti-oxidant therapy becomes an efficient way to target vitamin C directly to the skin.
 This is the "real" ester-C, a more stable form of ascorbic acid and will stimulate collagen synthesis.

 10 grams is enough for 4 fl oz of cream, lotion, or gel at approximately 10% concentration (10 g in 120 mL cream).
 Use in your favorite cream or add to our Canvas Base Cream or a Sea Kelp Bioferment base.